 DIMETHYLAMYLAMINE Side Effects & Safety

 Dimethylamylamine is LIKELY UNSAFE when taken by mouth.
-Since it is thought to work like a stimulant, there is concern that it might increase the chance of serious side effects such as rapid heartbeat, increase in blood pressure, and increase the chance of having a heart attack or stroke.
+Since it is thought to work like a stimulant, there is concern that it might increase the chance of serious side effects such as rapid heartbeat, increased blood pressure, and increased risk of heart attack or stroke.

-There have been several reports of dangerous side effects including stroke, a condition called lactic acidosis, heart attack, and death in people who have taken dimethylamylamine.
+There have been several reports of dangerous side effects including stroke, a condition called lactic acidosis, heart attack, liver injury, and death in people who have taken dimethylamylamine.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of dimethylamylamine during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.